creationix/howtonode.org/articles/simplifying-chores-with-grunt.markdown

 ![Output](/simplifying-chores-with-grunt/output.png "Output on running Gruntfile")

 In both the cases, second argument to <code>grunt.registerTask</code> can have more than one task.
-For example if we have JavaScript minification task [uglify](https://npmjs.org/package/grunt-contrib-uglify) in our Gruntfile with default <code>grunt.registerTask</code> as
+For example if we have JavaScript minification task [uglify](https://npmjs.org/package/grunt-contrib-uglify) in our Gruntfile with default <code>grunt.registerTask</code> as:

 	grunt.registerTask('default', ['cssmin','uglify'])

 This tutorial has just touched base on Grunt but there are in-numerous things which we can do using it.
 I use Grunt for css/js minification, templates compilation, appending cache busting param, string replacements etc. Grunt community has built tasks for almost everything we do.
-So [check them out](http://gruntjs.com/plugins) and use to automate your chores.
+So [check them out](http://gruntjs.com/plugins) and use them to automate your chores.